 Labels are intellectually lazy.
 We are inundated with a massive barrage of labels to the point where we completely overlook the individual.

 We don’t recognize any label.
 This includes examples like racist, gay, or even political party names like Democrat, Republican.
 Labels give others a target to aim for, so stay away entirely.
 If you must, just simply describe a person.
-The only labels you should use from now on, are “Indie Political” and peoples’ names.
+The only labels you should use from now on, are “Upward Political” and peoples’ names.

 3. Do not interrupt anybody.

 You don’t learn when you interrupt.
 In fact, you are actually afraid subconsciously of another point of view.
 You try to stop people from their own viewpoint, which could carry value.
-Indie political is about collecting everything in terms of views.
+Upward political is about collecting everything in terms of views.
 We broaden our knowledge base, our sample size if you will.
 Under no circumstances should you interrupt.
 It is a sign of weakness and that of a closed mind.

 4. Do not declare yourself to be right